 Another important Harry Potter site in Oxford is Christ Church’s Great Hall.
 It’s so obviously the inspiration for the Hogwarts Dining Hall with its elongated wooden tables and vaulted ceilings.

 When you visit Christ Church, take notice of the grand staircase leading into the Great Hall.
 This is the filming location for when the wizarding trio first arrives at Hogwarts and enters the Great Hall to meet Professor McGonagall.

 Lacock Village and Abbey

-Walk in the footsteps of Harry Potter and all the students of Hogwarts as you explore the grounds of Lacock Abbey, which stood in for Hogwarts in two of the Harry Potter films; used for multiple Hogwarts interior scenes throughout the series, you may remember it from the Mirror of Erised scenes, as well as the location of Professor Snape and Professor Quirrell classrooms.
+Walk in the footsteps of Harry Potter and Hogwarts students as you explore the grounds of Lacock Abbey.
+It was used for multiple Hogwarts interior scenes.
+Firstly, the Mirror of Erised scenes, and secondly, Professor Snape’s and Professor Quirrell’s classrooms.